island-is/handbook/docs/api-design-guide/implementation/documentation.md

   also benefit with structured and readable documentation.

 ### REST
-It is recommended using the [OpenAPI] Specification to describe *REST* services.
+Use [OPENAPI 3] specification to describe *REST* services.
-Tools like [Swagger] can then be used to help with the documentation.
-Other tools like [Postman] are available but are not as well known as Swagger.
+Tools like [Swagger] and [Swagger-editor] can help with the documentation.

 ### JSON-RPC
+  You should also use [OPENAPI 3] specification to describe JSON-RPC services.
-  [open-rpc] is a possible solution for automatic document generation for *JSON-RPC 2.0* APIs.
+  For automatic document generation [open-rpc] is a possible solution for *JSON-RPC 2.0* APIs.

 ### SOAP